-The votes cast "for" must exceed the votes cast "against" to ratify the selection of our independent registered public accounting firm.
-Abstentions will have no effect on the results of this vote.
+A majority of the votes present at the meeting, in person or by proxy, and entitled to vote must be cast "for" ratification of the selection of our independent registered public accounting firm.
+Abstentions count as a "no" vote.
 We are not required to obtain the approval of our stockholders to select our independent registered public accounting firm.
-However, if our stockholders do not ratify the selection of Plante Moran, P.C. as our independent registered public accounting firm for 2019, our Audit Committee of our Board of Directors will reconsider its selection.
+However, if our stockholders do not ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ended December 31, 2022, our Audit Committee of our Board of Directors will reconsider its selection.

-Proposal 3: Approve the Compensation of our Named Executive Officers

-The votes cast "for" must exceed the votes cast "against" to approve the compensation of our named executive officers.
-Although the vote is advisory and non-binding, the Compensation Committee and the Board will review the voting results and take them into consideration when making future decisions regarding executive compensation.
+Proposal 3: Approve the Compensation of our Named Executive Officers A majority of the votes present at the meeting, in person or by proxy, and entitled to vote must be cast "for" approval of the compensation of our named executive officers.
+Abstentions count as a "no" vote.
+Although the vote is advisory and non-binding, the Compensation Committee and the Board will review the voting results (including the number of abstentions) and take them into consideration when making future decisions regarding executive compensation.